openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 ---

-### Add WebSocket Support to the OpenZiti Network
+### Add WebSocket Support

 BrowZer operates in a web browser.
 For it to connect to a router, BrowZer will attempt to connect to the router using a [web socket](https://en.wikipedia.org/wiki/WebSocket).
-We'll need to provision an edge router on the OpenZiti Network that supports
+We'll need to provision an edge router on the network that supports
 [web sockets](https://en.wikipedia.org/wiki/WebSocket).
 We will do that by modifying the configuration of the router provisioned in the quickstart.

 <Details>
-<summary>Update Edge Router for WebSocket Support</summary>
+<summary>Update edge router for WebSocket Support</summary>

 After completing the quickstart, you will have an edge router configuration file in the user's home directory.
 Use your favorite editor, such as [`vim`](https://en.wikipedia.org/wiki/Vim_(text_editor)) to edit the file: